-This manually reset switch is located inside the burner box.
+These manually reset switches are located on the inside of the the burner box.
 If tripped, check for adequate combustion air before resetting.

 Pressure Switches

 The pressure switch assembly (includes two switches) is located in the heating compartment adjacent to the combustion air inducer.
 These switches check for proper combustion air inducer operation before allowing ignition trial.
 The switches are factory-set and require no adjustment.